Advantech Announces Accelerate Industry 4.0 Solution Day

 SKY Servers work hand-in-hand with Advantech’s AIMB-7XX series desktop, ASMB-7XX workstation, and ASMB-8/9 server grade single motherboards with up to two Intel Xeon E5 26XX processors and multiple PCIe x16/x8 expansion slots that offer more than enough CPU/GPU/DSP computing power modules for high-end machine vision, factory control, lab research and other applications.

-To sign up, visit advantech-eautomation.com/eMarketingPrograms/Server_SolutionDay/
+To sign up, visit http://www.advantech-eautomation.com/eMarketingPrograms/Server_SolutionDay/

 Did you enjoy this article?
 Click here to subscribe to Quality Magazine.